mylinuxforwork/dotfiles-welcome/README.md

-# ML4W Welcome App
+# ML4W Dotfiles Welcome App

-After starting the ML4W dotfiles for the first time, the ML4W Welcome App appears.
-This app is the starting point to discover the Hyprland setup.
+After starting the ML4W Dotfiles for Hyprland for the first time, the ML4W Welcome App appears.
+This app is the starting point to discover the Hyprland configuration.

 The welcome screen includes the most important keybindings to open a terminal or a browser.